mysteryengineer/coomer-downloader/README.md

 ### Convert images/videos

 You can convert the media downloaded to better formats (AVIF for images and AV1 for videos); this will make the files smaller but preserving the same quality.
-To do that you should:
+To do that you must:

 - **CLI tool:** add the parameters `--convert-images` and/or `--convert-videos`, depending on what you need.
-However, in order for the conversion to work, you must have the dependencies [libavif](https://github.com/AOMediaCodec/libavif) and [FFmpeg](https://www.ffmpeg.org/download.html) installed in your computer.

-  You can check if the dependencies are properly installed and ready to be used with **coomer-dl** by running the command `coomer-dl check-deps`.

-- **Docker:** if you don't want to worry about installing dependencies, you can use **coomer-dl** with Docker and add the environment variables `-e COOMER_CONVERT_IMAGES=true` and/or `-e COOMER_CONVERT_VIDEOS=true` when you run the container.
+- **Docker:** add the environment variables `-e COOMER_CONVERT_IMAGES=true` and/or `-e COOMER_CONVERT_VIDEOS=true` when you run the container.

 ## 🛠️ Build